translit(optional)Specifies the transliteration technique used.

 records, bytes, physical components, etc.

-famName(family name) – Contains a family (inherited) name, as opposed to a given, baptismal,
+<famName>Contains a family (inherited) name, as opposed to a given, baptismal, or

 nick name.

-figDesc(figure description) – Contains a brief prose description of the appearance or content
+<figDesc>Contains a brief prose description of the appearance or content of

 a graphic figure, for use when documenting an image without displaying it.